 It’s very important for dogs and cats (especially outdoor) to stay on heartworm prevention year-round since mosquitoes can be active even in winter months.
 Most preventatives involve an oral chewable medication given once per month, but there are also some topical heartworm preventatives on the market as well.

 Flea & Tick Prevention

 There are many products on the market that effectively prevent fleas.
 In the southeastern US, where resistance to flea preventatives is a significant problem, the choice of flea preventative is very important.
-However, in this area we have a much lower flea burden (due to the fact that fleas die in the winter with a hard frost).
+However, in the Northeast we have a much lower flea burden (due to the fact that fleas die in the winter with a hard frost).
 Therefore, any product labeled as effective against fleas is likely sufficient.

 In New England our biggest enemy in the fight against external parasites is undoubtedly the tick.
 Ticks can bite and attach to dogs, cats, and other pets and can cause a variety of problems ranging from Lyme disease to less well-known diseases such as Rocky Mountain Spotted Fever or Anaplasmosis.

 Each of these can negatively impact our furry friends, causing significant morbidity and stress.
 The transmission of these diseases requires that a tick bites and is attached to the dog for a period of time – 12-24 hours for lyme disease, but as few as 6-10 hours for diseases such as anaplasmosis and ehrlichiosis.
 While there are tons of products out there licensed to kill ticks, it is important to find a product with a high efficacy and fast tick kill time, as the number of ticks carrying disease in this area is so high.

 Topical Flea & Tick Preventatives